 The taming attempt is not guaranteed to succeed.
 If the attempt fails the creature will regain some of its Spirit and lose some Respect towards you.
 As long as the creature is alive you can continue the process and do more attempts.

 As soon as you successfully tamed a creature it will become an asset in your inventory in the form of a pet statue.
-Right click the statue to bring up its context menu.
-In the context menu select “Summon” to have it join your side and start following your Avatar around.
+Double click the invetory pet statue to summon it and have it join your side and start following your Avatar around.
+You can also right click the statue to bring up its context menu.
+In the context menu select “Summon”.

-To put the Pet back in your inventory simply right-click it and select "Dismiss Pet".
+To put the Pet back in your inventory click the pet symbol i nthe Pet UI and select "Dismiss Pet".

 When in the inventory/storage the pets are in stasis and do not require any extra energy or care.